guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 Sass (just like CSS) doesn't differentiate between strings with quotes and strings without quotes.
 The only exception is when dealing with some specific CSS values like `sans-serif` or `inherit` which should not be quoted.
-Colour names have special meaning in Sass and should be unquoted and not not used in strings.
+Colour names also have special meaning in Sass and should be unquoted.

-As a general rule, string should be quoted and I favour single quotes because they're easier to type and I personally find them neater to look at.
+In all other cases, strings should be quoted and I favour single quotes because they're easier to type and I personally find them neater to look at.

+### Colors

 Colors come in many forms such as named colours, hex, `rgb` and `hsl`.

 Colours have their own data type because they can be manipulated by [color functions](http://www.atozsass.com/c) and be added and subtracted from each other to produce new colours.

+{% highlight scss %}
+$named-color: black
+$hex-color:   #000
+$rgba-color:  rgba( 0, 0, 0, 1 )
+$hsla-color:  hsl( 0, 0%, 0%, 1 )
+{% endhighlight %}

+### Boolean

-Booleans are `true` or `false` and aren't particularly useful for setting values for CSS properties but *are* very useful when combined with logical flow control whilst building complex components, frameworks or library code.
+Booleans are either `true` or `false` and aren't particularly useful for setting values for CSS properties but *are* very useful when combined with logical flow control whilst building complex components, frameworks or library code.
+There's a whole video coming up on loops and flow control - keep your eye out for that to see a good use case for boolean variables

+### Null

-`null` is a special value which represents and empty value.
+`null` is a special data type which represents and empty value.
 If a variable contains a null value, applying this to a CSS property will cause that line of code to be removed at compile time: